Curbside Trash and Recycling is on normal collection.

-The procedure to order either cart capacity increase is as follows: Resident calls Republic Services at 413-557-6737 to schedule delivery / pickup of old cart.
-You must give them your credit card number / pay for it prior to delivery.
+The procedure to order either cart capacity increase is as follows: Resident calls the Town at 413-263-3242 to schedule delivery / pickup of old cart.
+You will be charged accordingly.

 Do not put trash or any type of plastic bag or plastic wrap in your recycling cart.
 Trash (or any item that does not belong in the recycling cart) contaminates the recycling stream and needs to be picked out by hand at the recycling facility.
 Plastic bags in your recycle cart jam the recycling facility machinery making it inoperable.
 Please recycle plastic grocery bags at your retail store.
 Remember not all recyclable items can go in your cart - please refer to the extensive information provided below to inform you on what can and cannot go in the cart.
 The lid of your carts must be closed / in contact with the cart when placed at the curb for pick-up.
 Cardboard boxes must be broken down into approximately 2 feet x 2 feet pieces so they fit in the cart and so they fit in the recycling truck more efficiently.
 A closed lid keeps the material dry and insures a higher quality material for the recycling process.

-If you need more capacity for cardboard recycling - we have it at the 430 Westfield Street - Dpw Yard - on the right hand side as you pull in the gate.
+Resident's who need more capacity for cardboard recycling - we have it at the 430 Westfield Street - Public Works Operation Yard - on the right hand side as you pull in the gate.

 Household Hazardous Waste Collection